icaroribeiro/grupo-sia/desafio-18-06-2025/README.md

 The application can be run using a Docker container with commands from a Makefile file or even a docker-compose.yml file.

-#### Makefile file
+1. Run using Makefile file

-A **Makefile** file was created as a single entry point containing a set of instructions to run the backend application using Docker containers via commands in the terminal.
+A **Makefile** file was created as a single entry point containing a set of instructions to run the application using Docker containers via commands in the terminal.

-To run the backend application, execute the commands:
+To run the application, execute the commands:

 1. Create a container image from a Dockerfile and a build context: